mrrobinhood5/Desternia/Downtime/Downtime Descriptions/Community.md

 | 50  | 25% chance for DCs to roll with DIS |

 # DCs
-All DCs are random 2d10 + level
+All DCs are random 2d10 + proficiency bonus

 # Costs
 No costs for community service